-‘Long Island Medium’ Star Theresa Caputo Clashes With Daughter Victoria Over Wedding Plans
+'Long Island Medium' Star Theresa Caputo Clashes With Daughter Victoria Over Wedding Plans

 Theresa addressed the camera and joked that her daughter and future son-in-law seemed to think that getting married by a justice of the peace was like running an errand.

-Victoria shocked her mother with a second option: that she and her fiance would buy a home, have a baby and marry when they could.
+Victoria then shocked her mother with a second option.
+She said she and her fiancé would buy a home, have a baby and marry when they could.

 Viewers of the series appeared to side with Victoria in the comments section of the clip.